-We must classify portions of our designated capital gain dividend into the following categories:
+We must classify portions of our designated capital gain dividend into the following categories (taking into account tax rates in effect as of the date hereof):

 - a 20% gain distribution, which would be taxable to non-corporate U.S. holders of our stock at a federal rate of up to 20%; or - an unrecaptured Section 1250 gain distribution, which would be taxable to non-corporate U.S. holders of our stock at a maximum rate of 25%.